eczema

 Kerry Washington, an actress, struggled with severe eczema in adulthood, visiting a dermatologist since the age of 8.
 “I work with a university nutritionist because for me, beauty is an outsider thing.
 I take fish oil tablets, drink lots of water, and try not to eat dairy.
 These things have helped my skin a lot,” the actress said.

-Kate Middleton was also plagued by eczema and suffered from red, flaky skin as a teenager.
+Kate Middleton also experienced eczema and suffered from red, flaky skin as a teenager.

 Have you ever wondered why your eczema becomes particularly itchy and painful at certain times of the day?
 You may not be able to figure out what triggers these flare-ups, but it could be your diet.
 Diet plays a significant role in the overall health of our skin.
 Recognizing how different diets affect your skin can help minimize eczema symptoms.